raynamharris/Shell_Intro_for_Transcriptomics/02_Navigating_Dirs.md

 ## cd
 In addition to looking at the files inside directories, we can also change our location to a different directory, so that we are no longer located in our home directory.
 The command to **change directories** is `cd`.
+The `cd` command takes an argument which is the directory name.

 In order to move into the directory "Shell_Transcriptomics that we just downloaded and saved we can use a series of two commands to get there.